 The best example of this is with CPU monitoring.
 Some devices have different number of cores, making CPU notification more nuanced than a Hard Disk that is 96% full.
 So how would you want to handle this situation?
 We have seen the best results by end-users creating labels for devices by number of cores, then adjusting the CPU Threshold to something like 90%.

-Here the Name of the issue was changed to Devices with 6 Cores, to help me know what this new alert is for.
+Here the Name of the issue was changed to Devices with 6 Cores, to help the operator know what this new issue is for.
 The Threshold was changed to 90.0 because that is when someone should look into it.
-The cores was adjusted to 6, because 1 core is not concerning.
+The Number of Cores was changed to 6, because 1 core is not concerning.
 The Time Threshold is same, since 6 cores running at 90% for 10 minutes is a bit concerning.

 Please Note: New rule configurations will not work if you do not move devices or labels over.